Gregory94/LaanLab-SATAY-DataAnalysis/docs/documentation.md

 ### bed

-A bed file is one of the outputs from the transposonmapping pipeline.
+A bed file is one of the outputs from the transposon mapping pipeline.
-It a standard format for storing read insertion locations and the corresponding number of reads.
+It is a standard format for storing read insertion locations and the corresponding read counts.
-The file consists of a single header, typically something similar to `track name=[file_name] usescore=1`.
+The file consists of a single header, typically something similar to `track name=[file_name] userscore=1`.
-Then every row corresponds to one insertion and has (in case of the satay analysis) the following space delimited columns:
+Every row corresponds to one insertion and has (in case of the satay analysis) the following space delimited columns:

 1. chromosome (e.g. `chrI` or `chrref|NC_001133|`)
 2. start position of insertion